Code-Institute-Submissions/mackey123-Milestone-project_JulyResu/README.md

 Some code or features had to be tested quite reguarly to make sure it was always working well.

 1.Contact Form

 i.The contact form had to be tested after every new feature was added or taken away

 ii.This involved typin in all the input boxes and clicking enter to make sure everything was required

-ii.I then had to repeat this on the mobile device and so on using the google inspect tool
+iii.I then had to repeat this on the mobile device and so on using the google inspect tool

 2.Image of me on About page